SANY Superintendent Dr. Tolga Hayali's message

 Our plan includes needs to maximize in-person instruction time and provide social, emotional support through the 2021-2022 academic year and following school years with the following implementations:

 - Hiring new intervention teachers to work specifically with students who struggle with reading and math.
 Based upon the evidence of successful implementation, funding for this position will be included in budget considerations for subsequent years, thereby allocating local funds once federal funds are no longer available.

 - Hiring additional counselors to support students' social-emotional needs.

 Our plan includes needs in the area of educational technology:

 - Including new Chromebooks, smartboards, and additional instructional technology materials and programs.

 Addressing the impact of the COVID-19 pandemic on all students, including low-income students, students with disabilities, English language learners, and students experiencing homelessness by offering evidence-based summer, afterschool, and other extended learning and enrichment programs.

-Our plan includes the needs to address the impact of the COVID-19 pandemic on all students through the following programs:
+Our plan includes the need to address the impact of the COVID-19 pandemic on all students through the following programs:

 - Instituting a Summer School to provide extended learning and enrichment programs for all of our learners to include accelerated learners throughout the summer.

 - Structured academic after-school programming for all applicable grades.
 Certified teachers will be available both before and after school to assist students to address the loss of learning from the pandemic.